gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 ### checkFollowingInstanceScope

 checks a instance specific scope that is published by the current application in the xs-security.json file.
+Use this to check a scope from a service instance.

 Parameters: